 I am an Assistant Professor of Computer Science at George Mason University.
 I am broadly interested in computer systems.
 My research covers a range of topics including distributed systems, storage systems, container-based virtualization, serverless/cloud computing, and the internet of things.
 Currently I am working on: (1) improving serverless computing using a full-stack approach spanning applications, to middleware, to the lower-level OS (watch this Youtube video summarizing our recent focus on serverless computing); and (2) building better (computing and storage) systems for distributed machine learning.

-I received my Ph.D. degree from the Department of Computer Science at Virginia Tech, where I worked with Ali R. Butt.
+I received my Ph.D. degree from the Computer Science Department at Virginia Tech.
 During my Ph.D.
 I spent two summers at IBM Research Almaden in 2013 and 2014, and six months at Dell EMC Princeton Office in 2015.

 Research Openings Details